pyronome/documentation/docs/latest/en/docs/reference-glossary.md

 It is the generic name for simplified examples to perform operations on a real-world asset, event, or system.
 Models on Pyronome express the definitions formed by the main and sub-elements of the software system to be developed.

 ##### Modo:
-It is a modeling language that is used for defining model elements on Pyronome (see http://modolanguage.org).
+It is a modeling language that is used for defining model elements on Pyronome (See http://modolanguage.org).

 ## O